 January typically has the most deaths, but that first month of 2000 had the highest number of fatalities — 6,144 — of any month during the past two decades.
 And that last day of the death spike, Jan.
 5, had 236 recorded deaths, the most on any single day in Missouri.

-Illinois does not make public its individual death certificates, but officials there said that the state did not have an unusually high number of deaths during the Christmas 1999 season compared to previous years.
+Illinois does not make clomid public its individual death certificates, but officials there said that the state did not have an unusually high number of deaths during the Christmas 1999 season compared to previous years.
 Illinois had not completed processing the state’s 2000 numbers; however, officials said the highest death day in 1999 was Dec.
 27.

 Some states, such as Minnesota, showed a fatality increase around New Year’s Eve, but not to Missouri’s extent.
 But others, such as Colorado and Rhode Island, showed no increase at all over previous years.